quietui/quiet/docs/docs/developers/contributing.md

 ### Styling elements with borders

-Elements that hold grouped content and require a defined border, such as cards, popovers, and dropdown menus, should use the following border and background styles along with the appropriate shadow.
+On-page elements that hold grouped content inside a border, such as cards, should use the following border and background styles along with an appropriate shadow.

 ```css
 .card {